Recommendations remain one of the most valuable sources of quality leads for any business.

 How?
 We increasingly rely on friends, family and colleagues for recommendations on products or services.
 According to some studies, as many as 85% of consumers trust recommendations from people they know.
 The theory is that our extended networks of family, friends and associates act as a reference group of people whose values we share and whose opinions we respect.

 In addition, recommendations from non-marketing sources are viewed as more credible than a message from a marketing source plus have more influence on whether or not a consumer will take action.
 So, when a customer comes to us via the referral route they are already primed for the sales message you deliver and are a fair way along the decision-making process.

 Don’t just wait for referrals to happen

 Sitting back and waiting for a referral is not a proactive approach to lead generation.
 You’re simply a passive on-looker without a strategy.
 Instead, if you adopt a consistent approach to actively seeking new business you’ll be rewarded with a consistent stream of new business.

 In fact, marketing your business in general should never be a stop-start activity dependant on whether you’re busy or slow – so don’t fall into the trap of waiting for your pipeline to dry up before actively trying to get new leads.

-So, how do you tap into this resource?
+So, how do you actively get more referrals?

 1. Focus on being referable